 Platée, title role — Des Moines Metro Opera

-Recent engagements include his debut at the Edinburgh Festival and his return to the Norwegian National Opera in Olso singing the role of Don Ramiro in Rossini’s La Cenerentola.
-He made two major role debuts last season: first as the title role in Bernstein’s Candide at the National Kaohsiung Center for the Arts in Taiwan, followed by his debut as Nemorino in Donizetti’s L’elisir d’amore with Opera Omaha.
+Recent engagements include his return Semperoper Dresden and Palm Beach Opera for performances as Almaviva in Il barbiere di Siviglia.
+Other notable performances include his debut at the Edinburgh Festival and his return to the Norwegian National Opera in Olso singing the role of Don Ramiro in Rossini’s La Cenerentola.
+He also made a major role debut last season as Nemorino in Donizetti’s L’elisir d’amore with Opera Omaha.
 Stayton recently returned to the Metropolitan Opera debuting the role of Camille de Rosillon in The Merry Widow, followed by his debuts at both Semperoper Dresden and Washington National Opera reprising his acclaimed interpretation of Almaviva in Rossini’s Il barbiere di Siviglia.
 Additional debuts include his house debuts with the Liceu Opera Barcelona in the role of Belfiore in Rossini’s Viaggio a Reims and Opera Omaha as Fenton in Verdi’s Falstaff, as well as his role debut as Alfred in Strauss’ Die Fledermaus.

 Described as “deserving to be numbered on the short list of Rossini all-stars” by Opera Today, Stayton premiered the role of Almaviva in Il barbiere di Siviglia with Opéra de Lille in 2012 and has reprised the role at the Deutsche Oper Berlin, Nashville Opera, and Opera Philadelphia, as well as on a tour throughout France with theaters including Opéra de Limoges, Théâtre de Caen, and Opéra de Dijon.
 Additional roles in the bel canto repertoire include his debut as the title character in Le comte Ory with Des Moines Metro Opera, Don Ramiro in La Cenerentola at the Glyndebourne Festival, Tonio in La fille du regiment in his debut with Palm Beach Opera, and his house and role debuts singing Lindoro in L’Italiana in Algeri with Lyric Opera of Kansas City.
 Stayton made his critically acclaimed Metropolitan Opera debut in a last-minute performance as Percy in Anna Bolena, and returned as Elvino in La Sonnambula opposite Diana Damrau.